Part 2—What Expectant Moms Want to Know

-Any anesthesia administered will be minimal and stress on you or your baby will be avoided at all possible cost.
+Any anaesthesia administered will be minimal and stress on you or your baby will be avoided at all possible costs.

 If you should require an antibiotic, it will be administered due to the severity of the infection.
 They will be prescribed to be safe for you and your baby.